Ktor 3.3.2 Help

 Gradle tab in IntelliJ IDEA

-Project running in terminal
+Project running in the terminal

 The same messages that were previously displayed on the command line will now be visible in the Run tool window.